Skip to content

 There is NO COST for used cooking oil recycling service!

-After an Account Representative meets with you to assess your needs, we will provide you with a clean, durable storage container to store used cooking oil, and arrange a collection schedule for you.
+After a Regional Account Manager meets with you to assess your needs, we will provide you with a clean, durable storage container to store used cooking oil, and arrange a collection schedule for you.
 After each collection, we will record the amount of useable oil, which is usually the majority of the total volume collected.
 Any rebates will be issued based on that amount depending on your volume.

-Call, text, or email customer service for a pickup and store additional oil in buckets or cubes that the cooking oil originally comes in, next to our container.
-Make sure to notify customer service of the additional oil so we can notify the driver.
+Call, text, or email customer service for a pickup and store additional oil in buckets or containers that the cooking oil originally comes in, next to our container.
+Make sure to notify customer service of the additional used cooking oil so we can notify the driver.

 Yes!
 We offer grease trap cleaning service in many areas.
 This is a separate service, and pricing can vary.
 Please contact customer service for additional information.